marcuslull/DSAPython/README.md

 key.
 This results in the root of the tree having the greatest key.
 This implementation uses a binary tree with the methods insert and remove.
+___
+## Graph Structures

+**Graph and Vertex**

+The graph represents a set of vertices connected in some way via edges to represent a relationship.
+This implementation supports both directed or undirected edges and weights.